There are many important issues that impact the local Bucks County Foodshed and beyond.

 Elections & Local representatives

-Voting and contacting your local representatives is crucial to have your voice heard.
+Voting and contacting your local representatives is crucial to having your voice heard!

 Voting information: https://www.vote.pa.gov/About-Elections/Pages/Upcoming-Elections.aspx

 |List of Bucks County PA State Legislators|

 Philadelphia Office: (215) 241-1090

 |Senator||Bob Casey Jr|

 In general, regenerative agriculture is a way of farming that focuses on restoring the soil to its natural ecosystem, which in turn, leaves the land in a better place for generations to come.
 Regenerative growers limit mechanical soil disturbance, helping to preserve the natural biology of the soil.
 Some common regenerative practices include reduced or no till, planting cover crops, increasing crop diversity, composting, and integrating animals with crops.